 Our History

-Artistic director Yekaterina Lebedeva explains why: “I have organised successful summer schools elsewhere, and my Greek husband suggested that Greece could provide the perfect setting – and it did!
-I also wanted to do something to help Greece during this difficult period, and musical tourism is not a bad idea.”
+Artistic director Yekaterina Lebedeva explains why: “I have organised successful summer schools elsewhere, and my Greek husband suggested that Greece could provide the perfect setting – and it did!”

 Professor Lebedeva also commented on the reception she faced during organisation: “It was amazing – everyone was so supportive!”.
 She met two locals – Mr Babis Michos and the late Col. Michalis Reppas who encouraged her and helped in the first steps.
-Dimitris Kostouros, the re-elected mayor offered support, spaces and infrastructure through the Municipal Organisation for Culture, and so did private-sector musical schools such as the Nafplion Odeon.
+Nafplio Municipality and it’s Mayor offered support, spaces and infrastructure and so did private-sector musical schools such as the Nafplion Odeon.

 Professor Lebedeva also said that having sponsors on board was on was necessary for the success of the project.
 “Our sponsors make the school what it is”, she said.
-“Without them we could never have Greek students on the course which was so enriching for everyone, nor the spaces and pianos, nor the concerts for prizes – nothing would have happened without the generosity of the people involved, and their hard work.”
+They believe in us and provide generous support.

-The students were bowled over, and a community was born – they are all now on each others social networks, having not just met but forged a community of musicians during just a few days, that were nonetheless very intense.
-And what they said was
+The students were bowled over, and a community was born – they are all now on each others social networks, collaborating, exchanging ideas, having forged a community of musicians during just a few days.
+And here is what they said:

 This was my best lesson ever‘-